anyuzer/draft-ra-wiki/delivery/secrets.md

 #### Better

 HashiCorp Vault is a much better tool than Ansible Vault.
-It uses Consul as a high-availability backing store, where we have a centralized single-source-of-truth for all of our secrets, for all of our applications.
+Our implementation uses HashiCorp Consul as a high-availability backing store, where we have a centralized single-source-of-truth for all of our secrets, for all of our applications.
 With a single source, it is easier to rotate keys across the whole organization all at once.
 Vault also offers an audit log that shows who/what is using the certificates, and you can stream this log into machine learning algorithms to find malicious patterns.

 Secrets can be nested in a tree, and users/groups can be given access to specific branches.
 So only developers of a specific application have access to their specific secrets.
 Access can be revoked as well.
 Vault also offers password generators for specific services, so that it can create short-lived/ephemeral access tokens that are only used for a single request, or several minutes.